3drepo/3drepo.io/README.md

 **Port Errors**

-The script may complain that you don't have access to the ports (EACCESS), in which case you need to set-up ip-routing under the `su` account.
+The script may complain that you don't have access to the ports (EACCESS), in which case you need to setup ip-routing under the `su` account.

 `iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 80 -j REDIRECT --to-port 8080`